erigontech/mdbx-go/README.md

 to fully read the [documentation](https://libmdbx.dqdkfa.ru) so they are aware of these caveats.
 And even better if read through [mdbx.h](https://gitflic.ru/project/erthink/libmdbx/blob?file=mdbx.h)

-### High Performance notices
+### High-Performance notices

-Applications with high performance requirements can opt-in to fast, zero-copy reads at the cost of runtime safety.
+Applications with high-performance requirements can opt-in to fast, zero-copy reads at the cost of runtime safety.
 Zero-copy behavior is specified at the transaction level to reduce instrumentation overhead.

 ```